 In place of heavy attacks, the player has various shinobi tools at their disposal.
 These are fitted onto the signature prosthetic arm.
 A maximum of three shinobi tools can be equipped at a time, though they can easily be switched at any point in the pause menu.
 Nearly all of the shinobi tools are hidden away from the beaten path, so if you’re not keen on exploration, you could miss many of them entirely.

-Another extra dimension to the combat are the combat arts and the ninjutsu techniques.
+Another extra dimension to the combat is the combat arts and the ninjutsu techniques.
 The player can have only one of each equipped at a time, but much like shinobi tools, they can be swapped anytime.
-The former are simply special combat moves with different applications, while the latter are executed as follow-ups to backstabs that offer brief advantages in combat.
+The former is simply special combat moves with different applications, while the latter is executed as follow-ups to backstabs that offer brief advantages in combat.

 Finally, there’s the penalty for dying, which is different as well.
 Famously, Dark Souls and Bloodborne had you losing all your souls/echoes upon death, and if you were to die again before reclaiming them, all that precious XP would be lost permanently.
 In Sekiro, however, you only lose half of your XP and half of your Sen upon death – these are lost permanently and cannot be reclaimed but unspent skill points are never lost, and there is always a small chance that you may receive “unseen aid” upon death and not lose anything at all.